-Please note these frozen entrees are not certified gluten free by any third-party organization.
+Please note these frozen entrees are not certified gluten-free by any third-party organization.
 This means Lean Cuisine has verified they contain less than 20 ppm of gluten per the FDA gluten-free labeling requirements.

 I decided to independently test one of the frozen entrees for hidden gluten using my Nima Sensor, a portable gluten-detecting device that you can learn more about in this article, What You Need to Know About Nima Sensor Before You Buy.

-A smiley face (as pictured below) means no gluten found.
+A smiley face (as pictured below) means no gluten was found.
 (If Nima finds gluten, it displays a “Gluten Found” message and wheat symbol.)

 Life Cuisine Gluten-Free Frozen Meals

 Life Cuisine is an offshoot Lean Cuisine brand that offers a line of high-protein, low-carb and gluten-free options.
-Please note not all Life Cuisine entrees are gluten free.
+Please note not all Life Cuisine entrees are gluten-free.

-According to the company, there are seven Life Cuisine frozen entrees labeled gluten free (not certified gluten free), including:
+According to the company, there are seven Life Cuisine frozen entrees labeled gluten-free (not certified gluten-free), including:

 - Three Meat Pizza with a Cauliflower Crust